Pushed to the limit, Djokovic finds a way to win in Rome - WHIZ News

 “It was a great battle,” said Djokovic, who is playing his first tournament since being defaulted from the U.S. Open.
 “Definitely one of the longest sets I’ve ever played.
 We went toe to toe.
 It could have gone a different way.”

+Nine-time Rome champion Rafael Nadal faced much less resistance in beating Dusan Lajovic 6-1, 6-3 in more pleasant evening conditions.
+His next opponent will be eighth-seeded Diego Schwartzman, who got past Hubert Hurkacz 3-6, 6-2, 6-4.

+It’s Nadal’s first tournament in seven months after skipping the U.S. Open due to travel concerns amid the pandemic.

-With the temperature on Campo Centrale soaring to 32 degrees C (90 degrees F), Djokovic said that “we both struggled physically in that first set.”
+Earlier, with the temperature on Campo Centrale soaring to 32 degrees C (90 F), Djokovic said “we both struggled physically in that first set.”

-The set was so close that both players won the same exact number of points — 61 — and Djokovic didn’t close it out until his fifth set point when Krajinovic’s forehand sailed long.

 Shadows moved across the court in the second set.